mrbalraj007/DevOps_free_Bootcamp/07.Fully_HA-Terraform-AWS-III_k8s)/Highly Available Kubernetes Cluster-III.md

 systemctl status haproxy
 ```

+If you found Keepalive is not running, then you need to add the following script to make it work.

 ### Configure keepalived (Create the health check script)
 First, check the IP address range of the EC2 instance and identify the subnet from which they are getting their IP addresses.
 You need to choose an IP address from this range to use as the virtual IP for the HAProxy server in the health check script.